WentaoZhan1998/geospaNN/README.md

 under the framework of [PyG](https://pytorch-geometric.readthedocs.io/en/latest/) library.
 NN-GLS is a geographically-informed Graph Neural Network (GNN) for analyzing large and irregular geospatial data, that combines multi-layer perceptrons, Gaussian processes, and generalized least squares (GLS) loss.
 NN-GLS offers both regression function estimation and spatial prediction, and can scale up to sample sizes of hundreds of thousands.
-A  vignette is available at [https://github.com/WentaoZhan1998/geospaNN/blob/main/vignette/vignette.pdf](https://github.com/WentaoZhan1998/geospaNN/blob/main/vignette/vignette.pdf).
 Users are welcome to provide any helpful suggestions and comments.

+* The official website (with documentation and running examples) is available at [https://wentaozhan1998.github.io/geospaNN-doc/](https://wentaozhan1998.github.io/geospaNN-doc/).

+* A vignette is available at [https://github.com/WentaoZhan1998/geospaNN/blob/main/vignette/vignette.pdf](https://github.com/WentaoZhan1998/geospaNN/blob/main/vignette/vignette.pdf).

-Acknowledgement: This work was partially supported by the National Institute of Environmental Health Sciences (NIEHS) under grant R01 ES033739.
+Acknowledgement: This work is supported by National Institute of Environmental Health Sciences grant R01ES033739.

 ## Overview
 The Python package **geospaNN** stands for 'geospatial Neural Networks', where we implement NN-GLS,